 It does get quite chilly in Leavenworth during the winter months!
-The “cold season” season lasts for about 5 months and it is typically considered to be from November to March, though you can get snowfall in April and May!
+The “cold season” season lasts for about 5 months and it is typically considered to be from November to March, though you can even get snow in April and May!
 The coldest month of the year in Leavenworth is December, with lows of around 20°F and highs of around 33°F.

 Below, you will find the average “cold season” monthly temperatures in Leavenworth, Washington:

 - November: Highs around 44ºF / 7ºC, lows around 28ºF / -2ºC

 - December: Highs around 33ºF / .5ºC, lows around 20ºF / -7ºC

 - January: Highs around 35ºF / 2ºC, lows around 20ºF / -7ºC